ahahtyler/logstash-filter-cloudfoundry/README.md

 In the event of a network or Cloud Foundry outage, the filter has some safeguards to protect your pipelines throughput.
 If the Cloud Foundry endpoint becomes unreachable you can set a timeout period before the CF CLI tries to communicate with the Cloud Foundry endpoint again.

+This filter also supports paralle CF CLI logins.
+Meaning, if you have multiple Cloud Foundry endpoints, this filter can gracefully handle collecting data from both of them at the time.

 Below is a list of the available config fields
 - cf_api : The Cloud Foundry API endpoint
 - cf_user: A valid Cloud Foundry user that has premission to the applications you want data for